leontoeides/indicium/README.md

 ```

 The above examples will index a previously populated `Vec` or `HashMap`.
-However, the preferred method is to `insert` into the `SearchIndex` as you
+However, the preferred method for large collections is to `insert` into the
-insert into your collection (Vec, HashMap, etc.)
+`SearchIndex` as you insert into your collection (Vec, HashMap, etc.)

 Once the index has been populated, you can use the `autocomplete` and `search`
 functions.

-## Autocompletion
+## 3. Autocompletion

 The `autocomplete` function will provide several autocompletion options for the
 last keyword in the supplied string.
 The results are returned in lexographic